PlaidCloud/pysamlsp/README.rst

 **pysamlsp** is a Python library for implementing a Service Provider within a SAML2.0 SSO environment.

+This package is under active development but is currently incomplete.
+Please don't try to use it.

 ## Requirements

 ### Python packages